Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Applications

 \subsection{Runtime}

-We implemented our method in C++, and ran it on an Intel Core i7 3.4GHz CPU.
+We implemented our method in C++ and ran it on an Intel Core i7 3.4GHz CPU.
 In Fig.~\ref{fig:runtimes} we show the execution times of our method on the FAUST dataset (10 queries and 100 targets).
-The plotted results show that for 3D shapes of fixed size, in practice the runtime grows linearly with the number of 2D query points $m$.
+The plotted results show that for 3D shapes of fixed size, in practice the runtime grows linearly with the number of 2D query points $m$ and quadratic with the number of points on the 3D target $n$.

+Fig.~\ref{fig:eps_runtimes} shows the decrease of the average runtime with growing parameter $\epsilon$ for the approximation algorithm.
+The plot shows that after decreasing rapidly over $\epsilon \approx 0.05$ the runtime stays relatively constant with no chang in the MAP.
+Therefore, choosing a small $\epsilon$ leads to a good quality-runtime ratio.